quanpt0907/australia-apartments-scraping/README.md

 ## 📁 Project Structure
 - `scrape.py`: Contains core scraping logic used by all location files
 - `adelaide.py`, `canberra.py`, `perth.py`: Use `scrape.py` to extract data for each location individually
-- `apartments.com.xlsx`: Final output file with 3 sheets, one for each city

 ## ⚙️ How to Use